experimentarium/times/docs/part-2/08-damage-cost-function.md

 There are two blocks of equations generated for damage cost functions, whenever they are included in the objective function.
-The two equations related to the damage functions are listed and briefly described below in .
+The two equations related to the damage functions are listed and briefly described below in Table B-4.
 The equations include the balance of stepped emissions, the objective component for damage costs, and the augmented total objective function.

 In addition, the standard TIMES objective function, **EQ_OBJ**, is augmented by the present value of the damage costs, as defined by the